 The Wick Brothers: Walt M. Wick (left) and Robert J. Wick, sons of the late Milton I. Wick, served as co-chairmen of the Board of Directors.

-It is noteworthy that the Wicks were in Hungary in May 1955, 18 months before the Hungarian revolt of October 1956, and reported that the Hungarians were outspoken in their hatred of the Russians.
-The Wicks were the only American journalists to witness and photograph the May Day Parade in Budapest, and to report that every tenth marcher in the May Day Parade was a Russian soldier in uniform.
+Mr. Wick and his brother, accompanied by their wives, were the first U.S. journalists to tour and report from European and Asiatic Russia; previous reports had come from Moscow only.
+The Wicks also led the first group of U.S. journalists, as Wick Editors Tours, to Poland and Czechoslovakia.
+They also reported from Hungary and Romania.
+The Wicks were in Hungary in May 1955, 18 months before the Hungarian Revolution of 1956, and reported that the Hungarians were outspoken in their hatred of the Russians.
+The Wicks were the only U.S. journalists to witness and photograph the May Day Parade in Budapest and to report that every tenth marcher in the parade was a Russian soldier in uniform.